-Postgraduate Diploma 1.
 Date of completion of all the requirements of the Postgraduate Diploma programme registered.
-2. Date of the second Comprehensive Examination of an M.Sc. candidate who failed at both attempts of the M.Sc.
+Date of the second Comprehensive Examination of an M.Sc. candidate who failed at both attempts of the M.Sc.
 Comprehensive Examination and subsequently requested a PG Diploma.
-3. Date of the request of PG Diploma by an M.Sc. candidate who have successfully completed the course work component of the M.Sc.
+Postgraduate Diploma 3.
+Date of the request of PG Diploma by an M.Sc. candidate who have successfully completed the course work component of the M.Sc.
 Degree Programme including the Directed Study with a minimum FGPA of 2.75.
-4. Date of the request by an M.Sc. candidate who require an early exit having completed 25 credits in the relevant course work component with a minimum FGPA of 2.75. (in case only 20 credits have been completed with a minimum FGPA of 2.75, a PG certificate can be requested) M.Sc. & MBA (Course Work Only) Date of successful completion of the Comprehensive Examination M.Sc./MBA (Course Work & Research) M.Phil./DBA/Ph.D.
+4. Date of the request by an M.Sc. candidate who require an early exit having completed 25 credits in the relevant course work component with a minimum FGPA of 2.75. (in case only 20 credits have been completed with a minimum FGPA of 2.75, a PG certificate can be requested) Masters (SQLF Levels 9) & MBA (course work) Date of successful completion of the Comprehensive Examination M.Sc./MBA (Course Work & Research) Date of submission of the bound copy of thesis to PGIA having passed the Thesis Defense Examination and completed all relevant thesis requirements M.Phil./DBA/Ph.D.